Program help

 pCon.planner displays complete materials in Realistic mode as well as render styles based on Realistic mode.
 Photo-realistic rendering also processes these materials.
 Other render styles do not display materials or only display simplified versions of them (e.g. in Shaded mode, color textures are displayed, but not Normal Maps).

-The Material Editor is the tool for displaying, creating, modifying and managing materials.
-It is opened from the Material Editor button in the Material group on the Edit tab or from the toolbar.
+The Materials dialog is the tool for displaying, creating, modifying and managing materials.
+It is opened from the Materials dialog button in the Material group on the Edit tab or from the toolbar.

 Toolbar